FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2024-04-01-6-months-of-building-lego.md

   - Python
 ---

-# 6 months of building lego bricks 🧱
+# 6 months of playing with lego bricks 🧱

 No I am not talking about the physical legos.
 Although as a kid I truly loved playing with them, I am talking about collaborating in the maintenance and development of [scikit-lego][scikit-lego]{:target="_blank"}.